 Is swaddling all bad?

-What is the right position if swaddling a baby?
+What is the right way to swaddle a baby?

-This video by the International Hip Dysplasia Institute explains nicely how to swaddle without damaging the hips:
+This video by the International Hip Dysplasia Institute explains nicely how to swaddle whilst reducing the risk of harm to the hips:

-But essentially, don’t swaddle too tightly as it can encourage dysplasia and possibly dislocation.
-The hips should be free to allow some movement, but you can swaddling tightly round the arms.
+But essentially, don’t swaddle too tightly, as it can encourage dysplasia and possibly dislocation.
+The hips should be free to allow some movement, but you can swaddle tightly around the arms.

 What’s the medical community’s take on this?